Employer of Record

 Supplementary Employee Benefits

-Additional benefits such as retirement pension insurance (voluntary), healthcare and medical insurance, and group life, accident, and health insurance are common offerings by employers.
-These benefits often include preventive screenings, outpatient services, and coverage for accidents and critical illnesses.
+Additional benefits such as voluntary retirement pension insurance, private healthcare and medical insurance, and group life, accident, and health insurance are common offerings by employers.
+These benefits may include preventive screenings, outpatient services, and coverage for accidents and critical illnesses.

 Taxation of Benefits